Get in Touch with Us

 - Animal Care: Division of Animal Care employees and all faculty and staff involved in research utilizing animals must be enrolled in the Occupational Health and Safety Program.
 This includes initial and subsequent annual completion of an animal allergy questionnaire as well as species-specific services based on animal exposure.
-Rabies vaccine and follow-up blood draws to check immune status are required for individuals working with dogs or bats.
 A herpes B physical exam is required for those working with macaques (and TB skin testing compliance is required for individuals working with any non-human primate).
 A Q fever exam is required annually for those with occupational exposure to sheep.
-For rabies vaccination or testing, and the animal allergy survey, compliance can be met by completing the appropriate services or by turning in a signed declination form to Occupational Health.

 - Noise: Personnel exposed to high levels of occupational noise, as identified by VEHS, are required to participate in the Hearing Conservation Program, which includes baseline and annual hearing tests, per the OSHA noise standard 1910.95.
 Individuals enrolled in this program include Lifeflight crew, Lifeflight Event Medicine personnel, groundskeepers, power plant personnel, and Division of Animal Care technicians who work in the cage wash area.